earl-gresh/weather_app/README.md

 weather_service_url: https://api.weather.gov/points/
 cache_expiration: 30
 ```
-I already included a working API token in this file to ensure a smooth experience.
+A working API token is included in this file to ensure a smooth experience.
 If you would prefer to register with the Geocode service and obtain your own API token, please make the setting adjustment.
 There should not be a reason to change either of the URLs.
 If you want to change the cache expiration for already completed queries, please change the cache_expiration variable to a different value (expressed in minutes).

 ### Controller Actions
 There is a single controller to handle user facing interactions with three actions: new, create, and show.